 his younger son Har Krishan to succeed him.
 Persecuted by Aurangzeb

 against verses of Guru Granth Sahib.
-Died of natural causes.
+Defended the integrity of the

 8th Guru Har Krishan, born 7 July 1656, Guru 6 October 1661 to 30

-Died at age of 8 due to smallpox contracted while healing the sick
+Died at age of 8 due to smallpox.
+Summoned by Aurungzeb, but the two

 Tegh Bahadur, son of Har Gobind.
 Travelled to Bihar and Assam.
 Contributed